-The mission of the Illinois Department of Labor (IDOL) is to promote and protect the rights, wages, welfare, working conditions, safety and health of Illinois workers through enforcement of state labor laws, to safeguard the public through regulation of amusement rides and to ensure compliance with all other labor standards.
+The mission of the Illinois Department of Labor (IDOL) is to promote and protect the rights, wages, welfare, working conditions, safety and health of Illinois workers, regardless of race, religion, ethnicity, color or sexual orientation.
+This is done through enforcement of state labor laws to safeguard the public.
+In addition, the department regulates amusement rides and ensures compliance with all other labor standards.

-IDOL is responsible for the administration and enforcement of more than 20 labor and safety laws.
+IDOL is responsible for the administration and enforcement of 26 labor and safety laws.

 The Department is organized into the following major areas: